hard-nett/docs/docs/networks/join-mainnet.md

 # Joining Mainnet
-**General instructions to join the Juno mainnet after network genesis.**
+**General instructions to join the Terp mainnet after network genesis.**

 Below are multiple methods to configure a node & interact with the current test networks of Terp Network.